<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=322836955126994&amp;ev=PageView&amp;noscript=1">

 Historically, nonprofits were largely excluded from the benefits of installing solar because their tax status made them ineligible for the lucrative 30% solar tax credit.

-With this new structure, nonprofits can reap the many benefits of clean and affordable solar energy.
+With this new structure, nonprofits can reap the benefits of clean and affordable solar energy.
 Read on to learn more about this new opportunity for your organization.

 Nonprofit's New Opportunity with Solar